-If farmers are to buy a new small portion of land or a few lines where to plant the new variety and then observe its characteristics, check if the variety is prone to lodging (easily falling if blown by wind), if the maize cob (ear) opens early before maturity, which leads to accumulation of water and rotting.
+If farmers are to buy a new eties of maize seeds.
+Although it variety, they should isolate a small portion of land or a few lines where to plant the new variety and then observe its characteristics, check if the variety is prone to lodging (easily falling if blown by wind), if the maize cob (ear) opens early before maturity, which leads to accumulation of water and rotting.
 Once you have proved that the variety is good, then you can go into large-scale production.